Noah Feldman: Organizations and affiliations

-In 2003 he was named senior constitutional advisor to the Coalition Provisional Authority in Iraq.
+In 2003, he was named senior constitutional advisor to the Coalition Provisional Authority in Iraq.
 In that capacity he advised on the drafting of the Transitional Administrative Law, the precursor to the Iraqi constitution.

 In 2010, he became a senior fellow at the Harvard Society of Fellows, and in 2020, he was named chair.
 A Harvard Magazine profile describes the Society as such: "The values it represents to [Feldman] have shaped his career: 'convivial intellectual community with people from many very different backgrounds; interdisciplinary creativity and collaboration; openness to new, unorthodox ideas; pursuing solutions to long-term questions that really matter for the world; generosity to colleagues and across generations; nurturing originality to encourage risk-taking; and belief in sustained, in-person conversation as a central element of the good intellectual life.'"

-He is the founding director of the Julis-Rabinowitz Program on Jewish & Israeli Law at Harvard Law School.
+He is founding director of the Julis-Rabinowitz Program on Jewish & Israeli Law at Harvard Law School.

+In 2024, Feldman delivered several named lectures including the Yale L. Rosenberg Memorial Lecture at University of Houston Law Center (April 3, 2024) and the Brainerd Currie Memorial Lecture at Duke Law School.

 Facebook Oversight Board

 Feldman advised Facebook on the creation of its Oversight Board, whose members were announced in June 2020.
+Feldman proposed the idea of the oversight board to his friend Sheryl Sandberg in 2018 and shortly thereafter gave a presentation to Facebook's corporate board about the idea, at Mark Zuckerberg's invitation.
 According to Feldman, the purpose of the Oversight Board is to protect and ensure freedom of expression on the platform by creating an independent body to review Facebook's most important content moderation decisions.

-A 2020 profile in Harvard magazine describes the genesis of the board: "On a bike ride one day, [Feldman] thought: Facebook and other social media are under a lot of pressure to avoid outcomes that are morally repugnant.
+A 2020 profile in Harvard Magazine describes the genesis of the board: "On a bike ride one day, [Feldman] thought: Facebook and other social media are under a lot of pressure to avoid outcomes that are morally repugnant.
 What if they addressed the problem as governments do, giving independent bodies functioning like courts the authority to decide what content is acceptable and what is not?
 Social media themselves, he decided, should find ways to protect free expression—and he made a proposal to Facebook, the world’s largest social-media platform, with more than 2.6 billion users who send out an average of 115 billion messages a day: 'To put it simply: we need a Supreme Court of Facebook.'"

+AI and technology governance

+In 2021, Feldman co-founded Ethical Compass Advisors with Seth Berman, a consultancy firm helping technology companies improve ethical decision-making through innovative governance solutions.
+The firm's clients include Meta, eBay, TikTok, and other major AI startups.

+From 2021 to 2023, Feldman served as an outside consultant in designing Anthropic's Long-Term Benefit Trust governance structure, which was announced on September 19, 2023.
+The trust ensures the AI laboratory balances profit with public benefit through five financially disinterested trustees.

+Feldman has written extensively on AI regulation, including proposing creation of a new federal agency to regulate artificial intelligence.